Skip to Main Content Jump to Main Content

 Throughout Pennsylvania’s coal and timber boom of the mid-19th century, the state witnessed the severe depletion and often complete destruction of its natural spaces.
 Early conservationists stepped in to create Weiser State Forest to help bring back thousands of acres of forest.
 Today, after a century of dedicated forest management, the once-cherished old growth forests of Pennsylvania are bouncing back.
 These carefully managed and protected tracts are open to the public and begging to be explored.

-About 33 miles of shared-use trails for hiking and 28 miles of biking paths spread out over Weiser State Forest’s 16 tracts.
-And nearly 50 miles of state forest road, including 30 miles within Schuylkill and Carbon Counties, provides visitors easy access to relatively flat, hard surface road for walking, jogging and biking.
-You can even access a few miles of the Appalachian Trail from Weiser State Forest land on Blue Mountain near the Schuylkill/Berks County line.
+Weiser State Forest offers 33 miles of shared-use hiking trails and 28 miles of biking paths across its 16 tracts.
+Nearly 50 miles of state forest roads, including 30 miles in Schuylkill and Carbon Counties, provide easy access for walking, jogging, and biking.
+The forest also connects to sections of the Appalachian Trail on Blue Mountain near the Schuylkill/Berks County line.

-The Roaring Creek Tract spanning Northumberland and Columbia Counties features the popular Roaring Creek Trail.
-The hardened, 8-mile trail is a favorite for hiking, jogging and biking.
-The main trail also connects to roughly 6 miles of unique Mining Paths dating back to the early 19th century.
+The Roaring Creek Tract, spanning Northumberland and Columbia Counties, features the popular 8-mile Roaring Creek Trail, ideal for hiking, jogging, and biking.
+It also links to about 6 miles of historic Mining Paths from the early 19th century.

 Horseback Riding